 There are three major investment accounts you can open with Stash:

-Personal investment accounts.
-Open a taxable investment account with the Beginner, Growth, or Stash+ subscription and start investing in all the companies you know and love.
+- Personal investment accounts.
+Open a taxable investment account with the Stash Growth or Stash+ subscription and you can start investing in all the companies you know and love.

-Retirement accounts.
-Open a traditional or Roth IRA with a Growth or Stash+ subscription and take advantage of special tax benefits.
+- Retirement accounts.
+Open a traditional or Roth IRA with a Stash Growth or Stash+ subscription and you can take advantage of special tax benefits.

 If you fall into one of these three categories, you may find Stash’s features extra appealing:

-First-time investors.
+- First-time investors.
 Stash Invest has countless resources to help you learn the ropes and teach you how to invest with confidence - and the smart portfolio feature can remove otherwise tricky decisions.

 cash credit to invest with qualifying deposit

-Let’s do a deep dive into what makes Stash Invest so unique.
-It has several noteworthy features, but here are the top 6.
+Let’s do a deep dive into what makes Stash so unique.
+It has several noteworthy features, but here are the top 5.

-Not keen on buying a single share of Amazon stock for $1,895?
+Not keen on buying a single share of an expensive stock.
+Yeah, me neither.

 Instead of having to save up a ton of money to buy a single share (and increase your risk because of lack of diversification), fractional shares means you can have your cake and eat it too.